slammers001/simicodes.xyz/README.md

 # SimiCodes Portfolio
-The Web Apps work best on computer
+⚠️ The Web Apps work best on computer not phone!

 <!--